 Faery Falls is a 1.5 mile roundtrip hike to a beautiful 40 foot waterfall.
 Along the walk, you’ll pass by ruins of an old health resort, and you follow the creek pretty much the entire time.
 As you get closer to the falls, you’ll see a short spur that’ll take you down to the base of the waterfall to take some great pictures.
 It’s an excellent hike in Siskiyou County, but make sure you get directions online to the trailhead, as it can be kind of hard to find.

 13. Camp Tulelake / Tulelake Segregation Center

 The Tulelake Segregation Center is located about 2 hours from the town of Mt.
-Shasta, so it’s way in the northern part of California.
-This area is run by the National Parks Service, and much like Manzanar on Highway 395, it focuses on the relocation of Japanese Americans during World War II.
+Shasta, so it’s way up in the northern part of California.
+This area is run by the National Park Service, and much like Manzanar on Highway 395, it focuses on the relocation of Japanese Americans during World War II.

 This sad part of California’s history once housed over 18,000 people, and you can take a tour and see the segregation center and Camp Tulelake during the summer.
 On the tour, they’ll guide you through the old jail, which is one of the only remaining buildings at the segregation center.
 Then you drive about 8 miles across town to Camp Tulelake, which has a lot of old buildings and some plaques with information on the area that you can still walk around and see.

 14. Sacramento River Headwaters

 This pretty little spring ends up being the most significant river in California, stretching over 400 miles south all the way to the San Joaquin Delta.
 Some people believe that this water has healing properties, but I wouldn’t recommend drinking from it.
 It’s just fun to see where this massive river starts from at the Sacramento River Headwaters.